Loading Insight...

 Every client interaction is built on trust.
 Customers evaluate relationships, not just products, and expect advisors to recall past commitments, provide consistent omnichannel engagement, and show up during claims or life disruptions.
 Synpulse’s own in-house research shows most life insurance customers serviced by agents made their purchasing decision on trust.

-Data also shows that 60% of customers say they trust insurers more when offered a consistent, omnichannel experience, reinforcing the importance of seamless engagement across the customer journey.[4]
+Data shows that 60% of customers say they trust insurers more when interactions are consistent across channels, highlighting the importance of a seamless, omnichannel experience across the customer journey.[4]

 Current incentive structures, however, which are often tied to product sales or commissions, encourage short-term gains over long-term customer relationships.
 To genuinely build lasting trust, incentives should instead prioritise persistency, retention, and customer satisfaction, rather than sales volume.